jsa-aerial/js-local-bam/README.md

 continuation, has more control.

+---
 ```javascript
 readBinaryBAM.prototype.throttledRegions2BAM = function(refsNregions, cbfn)
 ```
-Similar to regions2BAM but where CBFN controls when and how much of refsNregions to step through.
-CBFN must have the following signature to make this work:
+Similar to regions2BAM but where `cbfn` controls when and how much of `refsNregions` to step through. `cbfn` must have the following signature to make this work:
 ```javascript
 function (bgzfBlks, contfn, regmap) {...}
 ```
-The first argument is just as for cbfn for regions2BAM.
-The next two provide the throttling effect. contfn closes over the control state of the processing (basically the refmaps left) to enable user determined stepping.
-To make the next step through refsNregions, cbfn would call the continuation function contfn with regmap as its
+The first argument is just as for `cbfn` for `regions2BAM`.
+The next two provide the throttling effect. `contfn` closes over the control state of the processing (basically the refmaps left) to enable user determined stepping.
+To make the next step through `refsNregions`, `cbfn` would call the continuation function `contfn` with `regmap` as its argument:
-argument:

 ```javascript
 function (bgzfBlks, contfn, regmap){